 This tutorial will show you how to integrate Meilisearch with Strapi v4 to create a search-based web app.
+We are going to use Strapi’s quick start guide to create a restaurant collection, and then use Meilisearch to search through our collection data.

 Introducing our tools